-Animal selection and breeding has a significant influence on fleece weight, yield and quality so it is important to know your product and focus on those traits that will improve your mohair income.
+Animal selection and breeding has a significant influence on fleece weight, yield and quality.
+It is important to know your product and focus on those traits that will improve your mohair income.
 It is also important to select/breed a goat that is physically sound, robust and fertile.
 Module 5 - Goat Selection explores the subject of goat selection in detail.
 A summary of the key selection criteria for Angora goats is presented below:

-Frame:

-- Robust animal.

-- Structurally sound legs and back.

-- Well sprung ribs.
+" Frame

-- Consider meat production traits to add value to culls.
+- robust animal - structurally sound legs and back - well sprung ribs - consider meat production traits to add value to culls.
 Mature culls will be sold into commodity meat markets.
 Surplus young goats, 12 weeks to 12 months of age, may be able to be sold as capretto or chevon.
-For more information on meat product specifications refer to Module 8 - Marketing and the AUS-MEAT website www.ausmeat.com.au.
+For more information on meat product specifications refer to Module 8 Marketing and the AUS-MEAT website (ausmeat.com.au).
 Some angoras are smaller framed and slower maturing than the meat breeds and may remain within the specifications for capretto and chevon for longer.

-Feet:
+" Feet

-- Sound, well structured feet. - Consider the environment in which the goats will be run.
+- sound, well-structured feet - consider the environment in which the goats will be run.
 Rocky environments will keep feet in shape.
 In wetter climates, where there is an absence of rock, foot trimming may be required.

-Mouths:
+" Mouths

-- Sound teeth. - Well formed jaw not under or overshot.
+- sound teeth - well-formed jaw not under or overshot.

-Horns:
+" Horns

-- For ease of shearing and to reduce the risk of fighting injuries, horns should not be positioned too close to the head (aim to have horns bending downward, away from neck line), nor should they be too widely spread. - Horns should not be too close together on the head. - Trim horn tips to reduce the risk of injury to handlers and other goats.
+- for ease of shearing and to reduce the risk of fighting injuries, horns should not be positioned too close to the head (aim to have horns bending downward, away from neck line), nor should they be too widely spread - horns should not be too close together on the head - trim horn tips to reduce the risk of injury to handlers and other goats.

-Fertility:
+" Fertility

-- Ease of kidding. - Normal genitalia. - In a broad acre grazing situation with low levels of supervision at kidding, there is a preference for single births.
-During pregnancy and lactation, an Angora doe is also growing fleece, which requires additional energy. - In more intensively managed enterprises, multiple births are less of a concern and may be actively encouraged through genetic selection and nutritional management during the reproductive cycle.
+- · ease of kidding - · normal genitalia - in a broad acre grazing situation with low levels of supervision at kidding, there is a preference for single births.
+During pregnancy and lactation, an Angora doe is also growing fleece, which requires additional energy - in more intensively managed enterprises, multiple births are less of a concern and may be actively encouraged through genetic selection and nutritional management during the reproductive cycle.
 Does rearing multiple offspring have increased nutritional requirements and thus require extra feed.
 Careful monitoring and intervention as required at kidding will help to increase the survival rate of multiple births.
 The benefits of increased management and feed inputs are more offspring and more high value kid fleece.
-An example of such a system is presented in Rowena Doyle and Bob and June Liddy's Case Study which appears in the toolkit at the end of this module.
+An example of such a system is presented in Rowena Doyle and Bob and June Liddy's case study which appears in the toolkit at the end of this module.

-Fleece:
+" Fleece

-- Dense, uniform fleece across the body. - Absence of medullated and kemp fibres. - Lustrous fleece. - Well defined and balanced style and character. - Acceptable levels of grease excessive grease or dryness is undesirable6.
+- dense, uniform fleece across the body - absence of medullated and kemp fibres - lustrous fleece - well defined and balanced style and character - acceptable levels of grease excessive grease or dryness is undesirable5.
 Grease protects the fibre from weather and ultra violet radiation.
-Mohair fleece has substantially less grease than merino wool7.
+Mohair fleece has substantially less grease than merino wool6.
 Yields of 75%-85% are common.
 Excessive dryness can result in a perished fibre tip, which reduces fibre length.
-Varying fibre length within a staple will give the staple a tapered, 'tippy' appearance, reducing its processing value. - Ability to maintain fleece no fibre shedding. - No pigmented fibres should be present on fleece bearing areas of the body.
+Varying fibre length within a staple will give the staple a tapered, 'tippy' appearance, reducing its processing value - · ability to maintain fleece no fibre shedding - no pigmented fibres should be present on fleece bearing areas of the body.
 Coloured fibres have the potential to contaminate the fleece.